 An average UK resident has visited 10 countries, which is more than Germans (8) and the French (5) and Americans (3).
 Given the number of deals, discounts, and offers most travel platforms offer these days, you can easily travel overseas without having to ransack your piggy bank or burning a hole in your pocket.
 Globe-trotting isn’t just fun and interesting – there’s adequate research to show that travelling can be highly beneficial for emotional, mental and physical health as well.
 Doesn’t that sound like a good enough reason for you to book a luxurious B&B (like, Sweet Field Manor) in Barbados to unwind after a long week?
 Wait, there’s more!

-Travel exposes you to different environments, which create stronger antibodies and boost your immune system significantly.
+Travel exposes you to different environments, which create stronger antibodies and boost your immune system significantly, same way as the best keto diet pills do.
 Antibodies are the little proteins that shield your immune system from deadly pathogens, and multiple research studies imply that being exposed to dirty or minor illnesses really keeps your body and gut more grounded.
 While this doesn’t necessarily mean that you shouldn’t rehearse essential cleanliness out and about, however, being exposed to some new microscopic organisms throughout your life is certifiably not a terrible thing.

 According to Joel Weinstock, Chief of Gastroenterology and Hepatology at Tufts Medical Center, “In the 20th century, we started changing the way we live.
 We live in very clean boxes.
 Water is immaculate.
 Food is nearly sterile.
 Exposure to bacteria and soil is less common.
 Certain diseases that were essentially unknown in the 18th century and earlier are becoming common now.”
 When you venture out from one place to the other, your body automatically adjusts to a huge number of infinitesimal bodies, making it significantly more grounded.
 Andy Lee Graham who has travelled to 107 countries since 1998 admits to travelling being “his best probiotic.”